Fundamental Work Scaling and Non-Extensivity in Critical Engines: Validation via Generalized Spin-1/2 Models

-Having established the theoretical framework for both ideal critical cycles and systems with a small energy gap, we now validate these models against quantum systems with QCPs reported in the literature.
+Having established the theoretical framework for both ideal critical cycles and systems with a small energy gap, we now validate these models against quantum systems with GLCs reported in the literature.
 This includes quantum critical systems, quantum heat engines that reach Carnot efficiency, and exactly solvable models.
-We examine a range of systems with diverse interactions to validate the derived formulas through postdictions of previously reported results.
-Furthermore, we provide new predictions for systems exhibiting nontrivial degeneracies, such as the critical point degeneracies in open and closed quantum Ising chains, which are characterized by Fibonacci and Lucas numbers.
+We examine a range of systems with diverse interactions to validate the derived formulas.
+Furthermore, we provide new predictions for systems exhibiting nontrivial degeneracies, such as the critical point degeneracies in open and closed quantum Ising chains.